minhhungit/DatabaseMigrateExt/README.md

 There is a high possibility that migratior can not execute your stored procedure because some tables have not created yet.

 To hanlde it, we will need to classify type of change-scripts by using `ExtMigration Attributes`, all migrations relate to schema like Create Database, Alter Column, Created Index, Function... should be run before Stored Procedure alter migration.
-Then when you re-run, you will have newes tables, newest schema and Stored Procedure will work.
+Then when you re-run, you will have newest tables, newest schema and Stored Procedure will work.

 So that is what DatabaseMigrateExt does.